 This beginner’s guide explains the concepts of relative, absolute, and mixed reference in LibreOffice Calc.

-Relative reference a pointer to a cell or a range.
+Relative reference is a pointer to a cell or a range.
 For example, if you want to refer to cell A1 via relative reference, use this:

-Relative reference changes when copied to other cells in a worksheet because it has an offset number to another cell which is not fixed.
+Relative reference changes when copied to other cells in a worksheet because it has an offset number to another cell, which is not fixed.
 By default in LibreOffice Calc, all references are by default are relative.
 However, you can convert it to absolute reference using

 '$' sign as explained in the next section.

-Example of Relative reference
+Example of Relative references

 In the example shown above, the formula in D2 contains two relative references that will change as follows when copied down column D: